-2.3.9 Vendor and Employee Samples

-- (a) Vendor samples must meet the following requirements: - i.
+- (a) cultivation schedule; - (b) waste management plan; and - (c) integrated pest management plan. - 2.3.9 Vendor and Employee Samples - (a) Vendor samples must meet the following requirements: - i.
 Cultivators may provide a sample of flower to a wholesaler, manufacturer, or retailer, provided that such samples may not be consumed on any licensed premises.
 Samples must be tested in accordance with rules and guidance established in section 2.9 of this rule. - ii.
 Samples will be limited to the following aggregate amounts in a calendar month: four grams per strain of flower per vendor, and no more than seven strains of flower per vendor. - iii.
 Vendor samples must be labeled: VENDOR SAMPLE NOT FOR RESALE. - iv.
 Samples must be designated and identified in the Inventory Tracking System. - (b) Employee Samples must meet the following requirements: - i.
-Cultivators may provide samples to employees to determine whether to make product available to sell, provided that such samples may not be consumed on any licensed premises.
+Cultivators may provide samples to employees to determine whether to make product available to sell, provided that such samples may not be consumed on any licensed premises. - ii.

-- ii.
 Samples will be limited to the following aggregate amounts in a calendar month: four grams per strain of flower per employee, and no more than seven strains of flower per employee. - iii.
-Employee samples must be labeled: QUALITY CONTROL SAMPLE NOT FOR RESALE. - iv.
+Employee samples must be labeled: QUALITY CONTROL SAMPLE NOT FOR RESALE.

+iv.
 Samples must be designated and identified in the Inventory Tracking System.

-2.4 Section 4: Regulations Applicable to Outdoor and Mixed Cultivators
+2.4 Regulations Applicable to Outdoor and Mixed Cultivators

-The requirements in this section apply to Cannabis Establishments with an outdoor and mixed cultivator license.
+The requirements in this section apply to Cannabis Establishments with an outdoor or mixed cultivator license.